beeldengeluid/AVResearcherXL/README.rst

 License
 -------

+Copyright 2014 Dispectu B.V.
+Parts copyright 2015 Netherlands eScience Center.

-Copyright 2014 Dispectu B.V., distributed under the terms of the Apache 2.0 License (see the file ``LICENSE``).
+AVResearcherXL is distributed under the terms of the Apache 2.0 License (see the file ``LICENSE``).